This post may contain affiliate links.

 The Highland Wildlife Park is really, really good.
 We wanted to see Hamish the baby polar bear, of course.
 We saw him, splashing with his mum.
 Visitors are kept at a very respectable distance so as not to disturb the pair.
 We also saw his dad being fed, from maybe 2 m away.
 Polar bears are BIG animals and the enclosure at the park fully reflects this.
 The talk at feeding time emphasised what we, the visitors, could do to help reduce our impact on his habitat by cutting use of plastics and non renewable energy.

 What we really enjoyed at this park was the local and European wildlife, a pack of wolves, wild cats with kittens and wild red squirrels were great to see.
 I learned a lot from the information packed notice boards, volunteers and keepers.
-We live in Romania and share our space with wolves, bears and lynx.
-I have a degree in zoology, but I learned some really unexpected things about European and Scottish wildlife.

 I also, for the first time in my life, saw a snow leopard.
 A creature so elusive and so beautiful and housed well at the park.
 The kids loved the wolverine bouncing around his enclosure.